vansh070605/PlacementOS/README.md

    ```

 ### 4. Run the Application
 Open `http://localhost:5173` in your browser.
-The app runs completely locally, storing your trackers in `localStorage` and vector data inside `backend/data/chroma`.
+The app runs completely locally, storing your trackers in Firebase and vector data inside `backend/data/chroma`.

 ---